13. Graphics#

 Study the source code of hist.default.

-Note the (invisibly returned) list (of S3 class histogram
+Note the invisibly-returned list of the S3 class histogram

 Then, study graphics:::